-In this paper, we have proposed the MQBSTS model for the joint quantile time series forecast.
-The MQBSTS model is a structural multivariate time series model, having a trend time series component, a regression component, and an error term.
-As a structural time serious model, each component has its additional effects, and the MQBSTS model can naturally be added on more components with additional effects.
-Accurate quantile feature selection is achieved by means of the ``spike-and-slab" Bayesian prior setup, which uses the Bernoulli prior distribution for indicator variables.
-If no specific prior information on initial inclusion probabilities of particular variables is available, the Bernoulli prior distribution is a common default choice.
-Variant ``spike-and-slab" modeling can be used instead, such as ``spike-and-slab'' being normal distributions (\cite{george1993variable}) or scale mixtures of normals (\cite{ishwaran2005spike}).
-The MQBSTS model uses the standard Metropolis-Hastings algorithm in the MCMC model training while its speed and performance may be further improved with advanced Metropolis-Hastings algorithms (\cite{banterle2019accelerating,sherlock2017pseudo,atchade2005improving,atchade2011towards}).
-As the first multivariate time series model designed for joint quantile forecast, and the first (univariate or multivariate) time series model with quantile feature series, the MQBSTS model sheds light on these two new research areas and outperforms the classical ARIMAX time series model consistently.
+QFSTS achieves accurate quantile feature selection utilizing the spike-and-slab Bayesian prior setup, which uses the Bernoulli prior distribution for indicator variables.
+If no specific prior information on the initial inclusion probabilities of particular variables is available, the Bernoulli prior distribution is a common default choice.
+Variant spike-and-slab modeling can be used instead, such as spike-and-slab being normal distributions (\cite{george1993variable}) or scale mixtures of normals (\cite{ishwaran2005spike}).
+The QFSTS model uses the standard Metropolis-Hastings algorithm in the MCMC model training while its speed and performance may be further improved with advanced Metropolis-Hastings algorithms (\cite{banterle2019accelerating,sherlock2017pseudo,atchade2005improving,atchade2011towards}).
+As the first multivariate time series model with joint quantile feature selection, the QFSTS model sheds light on this new research area and outperforms the classical ARIMAX time series model consistently.